-Libyans Abdelbeset Ali Mohmed al Megrahi and Al Amin Khalifah Fhimah were tried for the bombing, and al Megrahi was found guilty, while Fhimah was found not guilty.
+Libyans Abdelbeset Ali Mohmed al Megrahi and Al Amin Khalifah Fhimah were tried for the bombing.
+Al Megrahi was found guilty, while Fhimah was found not guilty.

 Authorities said al Megrahi and Fhimah manufactured the bomb out of Semtex plastic explosives, concealed it in a Toshiba cassette recorder, hid the recorder in a Samsonite suitcase and slipped the suitcase aboard an Air Malta flight headed from Malta to Frankfurt, Germany.
 The unaccompanied bag is believed to have been transferred to a Pan Am flight to London and then to Flight 103.

 The CIA and FBI said the suspects, employed by Libyan Arab Airlines in Malta, were also Libyan intelligence agents.
 Lesser charges of conspiracy to murder and violating Britain’s 1982 Aviation Security Act were dropped.

-Over three years, investigators from the United States, Britain, Germany and a few other countries questioned more than 15,000 people in more than 30 countries and collected thousands of pieces of evidence.
+Over three years, investigators from the United States, Britain, Germany and other countries questioned more than 15,000 people in more than 30 countries and collected thousands of pieces of evidence.

 December 21, 1988 - Pan Am Flight 103 explodes 31,000 feet over Lockerbie, Scotland, 38 minutes after takeoff from London.
 The 259 people on board the New York-bound Boeing 747 are killed, along with 11 people on the ground.